-3 years ago · Justin Becker · Comments Off on Financing Options for Manufactured Homes on Leased Land
+3 years ago · Justin Becker · Comments Off on Manufactured Home Financing Options on Leased Land

-Many people purchase manufactured residences for these very reasons.
-That said, there are specific loan programs and lenders that can assist you with this particular type of housing.
-Moreover, there are several financing options for manufactured homes on leased land.
+Many people purchase mobile homes for sale for these very reasons.
+That said, there are specific mobile home loan programs and lenders that can assist you with this particular type of home financing.
+Moreover, there are several financing options for manufactured homes in a land-lease community.

-Financing a manufactured home on leased land, then, does have certain rules and regulations that are often associated with funding, especially with government-backed loan programs.
+Obtaining manufactured home loans for modular homes on leased land does have certain rules and regulations that are often associated with them, especially with government-backed loan programs.
 Nevertheless, you can work with a handful of reputable manufactured home lenders to figure out what will work best for you.

-Here is a quick overview of three top manufactured housing lenders and the most common loan programs/mortgages that mobile homeowners utilize in this scenario to help get the ball rolling.
+Here is a quick overview of three top mobile home loan lenders that are most commonly used by mobile homeowners in this scenario to help get the ball rolling.

 Triad Financial Services

 One major manufactured home lender in the game is Triad Financial Services.
 This particular lender specializes in manufactured home loans and has been around since 1959.